Bluffmaster!

 Bluffmaster! is a 2005 Indian Hindi-language crime comedy film directed by Rohan Sippy and produced by Ramesh Sippy.
-The film stars Abhishek Bachchan, Priyanka Chopra, Riteish Deshmukh, Sanjay Mishra, Boman Irani and Nana Patekar.
+The film stars Abhishek Bachchan, Riteish Deshmukh, Priyanka Chopra, Sanjay Mishra, Boman Irani and Nana Patekar.
 It is an adaptation of the 2000 Argentine film Nine Queens.
 It follows a conman who gets dumped by his girlfriend and after realising he is suffering from a severe illness, decides to help a new apprentice before dying.
+It is also inspired from 1997 film The Game.

 Bluffmaster was released on 16 December 2005, and received mixed reviews from critics.
-The film became a box office success, becoming a semi-hit, as well as being the 13th highest-grossing Bollywood film of 2005. as well as the highest grosser of December.
+The film was a box office success, becoming the 13th highest-grossing Bollywood film of 2005.